SeisSol/SeisSol/Documentation/cad-models.rst

 GOCAD is the tool we historically used to process complex geophysical data into structural models.
 Since then, SimModeler developed tools for processing discrete data, in particular, a discrete surface intersection algorithm, which is much faster and more reliable than the one from GoCAD.
 We, therefore, recommend the use of the SimModeler workflow.
-Because GoCAD may still be useful for fine processing of surface data, we detail the full GoCAD workflow at: :doc:`generating-a-cad-model-using-gocad-basic-tutorial`.
+Because GoCAD may still be useful for fine processing of surface data (e.g. surface smoothing with constraints), we detail the full GoCAD workflow at: :doc:`generating-a-cad-model-using-gocad-basic-tutorial`.

 Useful scripts
 --------------